CSBSJU/CSCI-239/README.md

 with the manipulation of distinct or discrete values is called *discrete mathematics*.

-This courses approaches discrete mathematics from a point of view that is practical for computer science students.
+This course approaches discrete mathematics from a point of view that is practical for computer science students.
 We will cover logic, proof, sets, relations, functions, recursion and induction, counting principles, and probability, all with an eye to how they are used throughout computing.
 We will